 One of the federally mandated outcomes of the Source Water Protection Program is the delineation of Wellhead Protection Areas (WHPAs) and Source Water Protection Areas (SWPAs); these are areas around a well or surface water intake from which a public water system draws its water.
-The ND_WHPA_Community and ND_WHPA_NonCommunity layers depict those WHPAs and SWPAs that have been completed by the North Dakota Department of Health-Division of Water Quality.
+The ND_WHPA_Community and ND_WHPA_NonCommunity layers depict those WHPAs and SWPAs that have been completed by the North Dakota Department of Environmental Quality.
 The data is dynamic and the GIS layer on the ND GIS hub is updated weekly.

 What is the North Dakota Source Water Protection Program?

 The North Dakota Source Water Protection Program was developed in response to the 1996 Safe Drinking Water Act amendments that required all states to define and assess the source waters of public water systems.
 All public water systems that have wells or surface water intakes are participants in the Source Water Protection Program.
-Three elements of the Source Water Protection Program are federally-mandated requirements and are completed by the Department of Health:
+Three elements of the Source Water Protection Program are federally-mandated requirements and are completed by the Department of Environmental Quality:

 - Delineation of the wellhead protection area (WHPA) for groundwater systems or source water protection area (SWPA) for surface water systems,